Create seasonal bulletin boards that are valuable teaching tools.

-As well as making your classroom more inviting, seasonal bulletin boards can teach about favorite authors, focus on a specific math or literacy concept, incorporate word walls or emphasize a science theme.
+As well as making the classroom more inviting, seasonal bulletin boards can teach about favorite authors, focus on a specific math or literacy concept, incorporate word walls or emphasize a science investigation.

-Rather than using pre purchased bulletin board cutouts, try involving your students as you build colorful displays that not only look great but are also valuable teaching tools.
+Rather than using pre purchased bulletin board cutouts, try involving your students as you build colorful displays that not only look great but are also reinforce math or science concepts.

 Time saver – Involve your students